-It is the approximated value of true value of a quantity.
-It can be found by taking number of readings of a experiment taking into different physical parameters and conditions.
+It is the approximated value of a true value of a quantity.
+It can be found by taking a number of readings of an experiment taking into different physical parameters and conditions.

-Static error is defined as the difference of the measured value and the true value of the quantity.
+The static error is defined as the difference between the measured value and the true value of the quantity.

 Mathematically, the static error is written as,